freezurbern/ITCS8190-CourseProject/README.md

 ```

 # Frameworks
-I used the Google Cloud Platform's Dataproc service to host a Hadoop cluster.
+I used the [Google Cloud Platform Dataproc service](https://cloud.google.com/dataproc) to host a Hadoop cluster.
 This service has
 [multiple images](https://cloud.google.com/dataproc/docs/concepts/versioning/overview)
 for cluster VM nodes.
 I chose Dataproc 1.5, which includes Ubuntu 18.04 LTS, Hadoop 2.10, and Spark 2.4.
 It also runs Python 3, which was my primary motivation for choosing this image.